Removing your mask…Be unapologetically you.

 In this new mask, I was the cool girl.
 Chill.
 Relaxed.
 All the space you want.
 Not talking about feelings, needs, desires.
 Not speaking or hinting at long term plans or goals.
 I was a muted version of myself.
 A wise man told me to “be my authentic self”.
 He told me that I had no problem being authentic in my professional world, my writing world, my running world, so why not in my relationship world?
 I told him that I didn’t know how to do that.
 He said, in his most yoda-like way “there is no how, you just do”.
 He said, “being authentic is like an orgasm, you either have it or you don’t.”
 What was holding me back?

 This one was easy.
 Fear.
 Fear was holding me back.
 Did I have the strength to reveal myself in such a real and raw way?
 And was I brave enough to do so?
 I merely had to use my hindsight to recall all the failed and non-starter “relationships”.
 The post mortem was always the same…but it never focused on how authentic I had been.
 Had I been true to my needs, wants, desires, goals, dreams and boundaries?
 If this had been at the centre of my self reflections the only answer I could have had was, no.

-Very recently a good friend of mine captured my heart.
-He called me out on my lack of authenticity in my relationships.
+Very recently a good friend of mine called me out on my lack of authenticity in my relationships.
 He asked me if that was truly my world?
 If I truly wanted or was ready for a long term relationship?
 He called me out on my masks and asked me to show up without them.
-To show up for myself, as myself and in the end for him, for us.
-By removing my mask, we were able to see each other for who we really are.
-In doing so, we have been able to step over the threshold from being friends to something more.
-To the beginning of our falling for each other, of our falling together.
-We like to say we are partners.
-And we are partners in our fall.
-Having removed our pretense, expectation, masks and all.
+To show up for myself, as myself and in the end for the relationship.
+By removing my mask, I am able to see myself for who I really am.
+In doing so, I have been able to step over the threshold of fear and started on the path to acceptance.
+Having removed my pretense, expectation, masks and all.